GuAmarl/cs50_final_project/README.md

-# YOUR PROJECT TITLE
+# Spacia

 #### Video Demo: <URL HERE>

 #### Description:

-# Spacia

-_A smart flashcards app based on spaced repetition._
+_Spacia is a smart flashcards app based on spaced repetition._

 Spacia is a web application for studying with **intelligent flashcards**, using **scientifically backed spaced repetition algorithms** (inspired by SM-2, used in Anki).
 It helps users review information at the optimal time to maximize long-term retention.